Prince of Arcadia

 Prince of Arcadia is a 1933 British musical comedy film directed by Hanns Schwarz and starring Carl Brisson, Margot Grahame, Ida Lupino and Peter Gawthorne.
-The screenplay concerns a Ruritanian Prince who is due to marry a princess with acting ambitions, but has fallen in love with another woman.
 It is a remake of the 1932 German film The Prince of Arcadia.

 It was shot at Walton Studios, with sets designed by the art director Andrew Mazzei.

+Plot

+A Ruritanian Prince is due to marry a princess with acting ambitions, but has fallen in love with another woman.